avisharma7/Sharma-Quick-Commerce/README.md

 ## Features

-- **User Authentication**: Utilizes Spring Security and Okta for secure user authentication and authorization.
+- **User Authentication & Authorization**: Implemented Spring Security with JWT for stateless authentication and role-based access control (RBAC).
+Used BCrypt for secure password hashing and enforced stateless sessions with SessionCreationPolicy.STATELESS.
 - **Product Catalog**: Users can browse and search for products efficiently.
 - **Shopping Cart**: Users can add products to their cart and proceed to checkout seamlessly.
 - **Swagger API Documentation**: Provides detailed API documentation using Swagger.